‘Bold And The Beautiful’ Spoilers: Jealous Maya Exiles Nicole And Zende – Final Air Date For Rome Flynn

 Ridge tried this move before, too

 Remember on The Bold and the Beautiful last year, there was a very similar plot.
 Ridge tried to send Thomas away for a job with Forrester International to keep him away from baby Douglas.
 That didn’t work for Ridge.
-In fact, it blew up in his face, ruined his marriage and resulted in Ridge being out of Douglas’ life for good.
+In fact, it blew up in his face, ruined his marriage, and resulted in Ridge being out of Douglas’ life for good.
 This should have been a lesson for Maya since she’s trying the same sort of move with Nicole, Zende, and Paris.
 This recycled scheme is sure to fail.

 Will Nicole & Zende be able to work things out?
 Tune in now to find out! #BoldandBeautiful pic.twitter.com/42WnxYlq4D